 Information on Personal Finance:

-For more information on payments for economic impacts cause by COVID-19, please take a look at the one-page overview here and be sure to check the IRS website here for answers to frequently asked questions.
+For more information on payments for economic impacts cause by COVID-19, please be sure to check the IRS website here for answers to frequently asked questions.

 As announced on March 12, 2020, the Office of Congressman Kinzinger is currently following guidance from the House Administration Committee and Sergeant at Arms Office by taking the necessary precautions for safety in the Washington, D.C. office and the 16th Congressional District locations, and the Office will continue to take steps that will best protect both visitors and staff.

 White House Message: